ibm-cloud-docs/codeengine/project.md

 1. From the [Projects page on the {{site.data.keyword.codeengineshort}} console](https://cloud.ibm.com/codeengine/projects){: external}, view the list of projects in your region.
 The number of project reclamations is displayed.
 2. Click the link for `project reclamations`.
 3. From the **Project reclamations** page, you can view the number of days remaining that you can restore your project.
-   * To permanently delete your project, click `Delete`.
+To permanently delete your project, click `Delete`.

 If you take no action on deleted projects that are listed on the **Project reclamations** page, the project is automatically deleted permanently after 7 days.

 ### Permanently deleting projects with the CLI
 {: #perm-delete-project-cli}

-To permanently delete a project so that it cannot be restored, use the `--hard` option with the **`project delete`** CLI command to specify to immediately delete the project.
+To permanently delete a project so that it cannot be restored, use the `--hard` option with the [**`project delete`**](/docs/codeengine?topic=codeengine-cli#cli-project-delete) command to specify to immediately and permanently delete the project.
 For example, to permanently delete the `myproject` project,

 ```
   ibmcloud ce project delete --name myproject --hard